-As a CanRehab Specialist Exercise Instructor, and Pink Ribbon Post Rehab Exercise Specialist you are in safe hands.
-We offer both 1:1 and group exercise and rehabilitation sessions either in the comfort of your own home, or a private gym space in Handforth.
+Simone has qualifications as a CanRehab Specialist Exercise Instructor, and also as a Pink Ribbon Post Rehab Exercise Specialist.
+Exercise and rehabilitation sessions may be provided either in the comfort of your own home, or a private gym space in Handforth.

 Whether you are new to exercise or are used to being active, regular physical activity can help you to feel better in lots of ways.
 For people living with or after cancer being physically active is safe and has lots of benefits.
 If your cancer is advanced being physically active may also help to improve your symptoms.

 For some cancer types including breast and bowel cancer , being active may also reduce your risk of cancer.